department-of-veterans-affairs/lighthouse-charon/README.md

 communication.
 Mock integration testing will be skipped.
 Unit tests and live integration tests will be required to validate functionality.

-To support synthetic environments, a Mock Vistalink API will be created, similar to Mock EE.
+To support synthetic environments, a Mock Charon API will be created, similar to Mock EE.
 This mock implementation will have canned responses based on RPC requests.

 ## Manually testing RPCs.

-The Vistalink API provides a test image that can be used for ad-hoc testing of RPCs.
+The Charon API provides a test image that can be used for ad-hoc testing of RPCs.

 ```
-docker run --rm --env-file vista.env vasdvp/lighthouse-vistalink-tests:latest run --module-name vistalink-tests --test-pattern '.*VistalinkRpcInvokerTest'
+docker run --rm --env-file vista.env vasdvp/lighthouse-charon-tests:latest run --module-name charon-tests --test-pattern '.*VistalinkRpcInvokerTest'
 ```

 You must specify a series of environment variables, which can be provided as a Docker envfile